gabriel-stepanyan/company-test-website/README.md

 * The contact form currently only serves as a test
 * The hamburger menu does not stick to the header on the contact page
 * Descriptions and styling must be improved

+The website has no formal affiliation with the company it is about, nor is it a formal representation of it.